More About Me

 Becoming a Rambler

 On March 31, 2018, I sold my condo in Arlington Heights, Illinois, and quit my job at Target.
-Five years earlier, my dad died suddenly from coronary artery disease, and left me enough money to buy a condo.
-But after five years, I was tired of the high property tax, bored of the Chicago suburbs, and hated the long cold winters.
+Five years earlier, my dad had died suddenly from coronary artery disease, and left me enough money to buy a condo.
+But after five years, I was tired of the Chicago suburbs, and hated the long cold winters.

 I was excited about moving to Arizona, but leaving can be sad as well.
 My first AA sponsor, Bill D., had pancreatic cancer, and was in hospice care.
 He had saved my life, and now was going to die soon.
 We had been friends since 1995.
 I saw him one last time before I left.
 It was a solemn moment while I sat at his bedside holding his hand.
 This was our last conversation.
 At last, I hugged him and we said goodbye, each knowing it was the final farewell.
 I headed to the door, and took my last look at Bill, and walked down the hall.
 At that moment my grief outweighed my new adventure.
 Two weeks later I was in Arizona, and Bill's sister called me.
 She told me that Bill had died.